Comparing Driven Brands (NASDAQ:DRVN) and SunCar Technology Group (NASDAQ:SDA)

-Driven Brands (NASDAQ:DRVN – Get Free Report) and SunCar Technology Group (NASDAQ:SDA – Get Free Report) are both small-cap auto/tires/trucks companies, but which is the better stock?
-We will contrast the two companies based on the strength of their dividends, profitability, earnings, valuation, analyst recommendations, risk and institutional ownership.
+SunCar Technology Group (NASDAQ:SDA – Get Free Report) and Driven Brands (NASDAQ:DRVN – Get Free Report) are both small-cap business services companies, but which is the better business?
+We will contrast the two businesses based on the strength of their risk, valuation, profitability, earnings, analyst recommendations, institutional ownership and dividends.

+SunCar Technology Group has a beta of -0.15, indicating that its share price is 115% less volatile than the S&P 500.
+Comparatively, Driven Brands has a beta of 1.19, indicating that its share price is 19% more volatile than the S&P 500.

 Analyst Ratings

-This is a summary of current recommendations and price targets for Driven Brands and SunCar Technology Group, as reported by MarketBeat.
+This is a breakdown of current recommendations for SunCar Technology Group and Driven Brands, as provided by MarketBeat.

 |Sell Ratings